stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/17_event_picking.md

 {% include insert_image.html key="collection-display" %}

 ## Display event with id 60
 Open the event selector using the menu `Display->show events`.
-Load the events for the day 2018-10-26 by setting the `Detection time span` parameters, selecting the `tutorial` event catalog and clicking the `load events` button.
+Load the events for the day 2018-10-26 by setting the `Detection time span` parameters, selecting the `tutorial` event catalog, and clicking the `load events` button.

 Select the event with id 60 and start_time 2018-10-26T01:40:17.041250 to display the corresponding seismogram data.